vasu-sailu/boto3-class-lokeshsoni-2023/Lambda Use Cases/Send email when a new report is uploaded to s3/README.md

-# Send email when a prod instance is down
+# Send email when a new report is uploaded to s3

 ## Architecture Diagram